mikeplace/CB_ApiTest/README.md

 # Implementation:

-The branch 'mantunes' contains a solution in C# created in Visual Studio 2017 that uses Nunit and Specflow to complete the scenario requested.
+The branch 'mantunes' contains a solution in C# created in Visual Studio 2017.
+It uses Nunit and Specflow to complete the scenario requested.
-C# was selected as it is the language I have more exposure at the moment.
+C# was selected as it is the language I have more exposure at this moment.
 Specflow was used as its big advantage is to create and maintain very easily readable tests.
 The solution contains a feature file, its steps and a POCO model.

-# Prerequisites
+# Prerequisites:

 Having the extensions for Specflow and Nunit 3 Test Adapter are necessary to run the tests created.
-After installation open Test Explorer in Visual Studio 2017 (Test > Windows > Test Explorer).
-From this window any / all tests can be run and if they passed or failed.
+After installation of the above mentioned extensions, open Test Explorer in Visual Studio 2017 (Test > Windows > Test Explorer).
+From this window any / all tests can be run and verified if they pass or fail.